imen-ayadi/Fantastic/README.md

 Documentation and version control: Keep track of data sources, transformations, and analysis steps for future reference and reproducibility.
 Collaboration and feedback: Involve stakeholders throughout the process to ensure alignment with business needs and expectations.
 By following these steps and leveraging the powerful tools of SSIS, SSMS, and Power BI, you can conduct a comprehensive BI analysis for Fantastic, providing valuable insights and recommendations to drive strategic decision-making and future growth.

+Data security and governance: Ensure compliance with data privacy regulations and internal policies.
+Documentation and version control: Keep track of data sources, transformations, and analysis steps for future reference and reproducibility.
+Collaboration and feedback: Involve stakeholders throughout the process to ensure alignment with business needs and expectations.
+By following these steps and leveraging the powerful tools of SSIS, SSMS, and Power BI, you can conduct a comprehensive BI analysis for Fantastic, providing valuable insights and recommendations to drive strategic decision-making and future growth.